- COVIDCert NI – Privacy Information

 We process your personal information according to the UK General Data Protection Regulation and the Data Protection Act 2018, which will be referred to as Data Protection legislation.
 Your data is processed for CCS as part of our public task (in line with UK GDPR Article 6(1)(e)).

-The HSCB, PHA and Dept of Health statutory duty, is outlined in the Health and Social Care (Reform) Act (Northern Ireland) 2009, as below:
+The PHA and Department of Health statutory duties, are outlined in the Health and Social Care (Reform) Act (Northern Ireland) 2009, as below:

 - Section 2(3)(g) the duty to secure the commissioning and development of programmes and initiatives conducive to the improvement of the health and social well-being of people in Northern Ireland, and